chiyeon/rps/README.md

 ![](previews/rps_1.png)

-[**RPS Tourney**](https://tteok-rps.herokuapp.com/) is a minimal Rock Paper Scissors tournament web game, with a ReactJS client and an Express, Socket.js powered Node serverside, deployed on Heroku.
+[**RPS Tourney**](https://tteok-rps.herokuapp.com/) is a minimal Rock Paper Scissors tournament web game, with a Vue client and an Express, Socket.js powered Node serverside, deployed on Render.

 ### Overview